fontforge/designwithfontforge.com/en-US/Glossary.md

 As far as I can tell, computers tend to work in approximations to pica points (but this may be because I am in the US), PostScript uses a unit of 1/72nd of an inch.

 Originally fonts were not described by point size, but by name.
 It was not until the 1730s that Pierre Fournier that created the point system for specifying font heights.
-This was later improved upon by François Didiot (whence the name of the point).
+This was later improved upon by Fran&ccedil;ois-Ambroise Didot (hence the name of the point).
 In 1878 the Chicago Type Foundry first used a point system in the US.
 In 1886 the US point was standardized -- the pica was defined to be 35/83cm, and the pica point defined to be 1/12th of that.

 ### Point Size